snowplow/snowplow/README.md

 ## Introduction

-SnowPlow is the world's most powerful web analytics platform.
+SnowPlow is the world's most powerful marketing and product analytics platform.
 It does three things:

-* Identifies users, and tracks the way they engage with a website or web-app
+* Identifies users, and tracks the way they engage with a website or app
 * Stores the associated data in a scalable “clickstream” data warehouse
 * Makes it possible to leverage a big data toolset (e.g. Hadoop, Pig, Hive) to analyse that data